 Brain Network Analysis emerges as a compelling topic in data mining research due to the maturation of non-invasive neuroimaging techniques [20].
 The raw neuroimaging data is modeled as a high-order tensor, e.g., by three-dimensional image and time.
 On these tensor data, fundamental problems are defined [21], including the node discovery that detects brain areas with coordinated activities, edge discovery that creates weighted relationship between nodes, and the verification of network strength.
-Both the tensor and brain networks can be trained by learning methods (tensor decomposition, feature selection) to infer the relationship with certain outcomes, e.g., Alzheimer's Disease (AD) [22][23].
-In another thread, studies on the subgraph extraction and analysis on brain networks are also popular.
-The major challenge lies in the modeling of uncertain brain networks.
-New methods have been proposed on frequent and discriminative uncertain subgraph mining [6].
-Though solid progress has been made, the problem of jointly optimizing data mining and visualization has not been studied before.
+Both the tensor and brain networks can be trained by learning methods (tensor decomposition, feature selection) to infer the relationship with certain outcomes, e.g., Alzheimer's Disease [22][23].
+In another thread, studies on the subgraph extraction and analysis on brain networks are also popular, where the challenge lies in the modeling and subgraph mining of uncertain brain networks [24][6].
+Though solid progress has been made on this area, the problem of jointly optimizing data mining and perception-level objectives has never been studied before.

 Feature Selection algorithms are widely applied in the study of bioinformatic data, because of its tendency to carry much more features (e.g. genes, biological pathway) than the data sample.
 On regression analysis, the regularization-based sparse learning has attracted intensive studies for decades.
 The seminal work by Tibshirani [4] introduced the lasso (aka L1 regularization), which adds the L1 norm penalty to encourage zero weights for sparsity.
 In many scenarios, lasso can be too aggressive to identify correlated features.
 Therefore, Elastic Net [5] was proposed to exploit the grouping effect in feature selection, which applies a combination of L1 and L2 penalty.
 With a similar goal, group lasso [9] was introduced, which allows specifying the group of correlated features.
 The latest work on the sparse group lasso [10] further combined the group lasso with L1 penalty, to provide flexibility in controlling both groupwise and within-group sparsities.
+On graph analysis, the graph-guided fused lasso [25] was designed to cluster selected features together.
 Compared to the existing work on feature selection, we consider the novel perspective of human perception and propose a new model in this objective.

-Network Visualization has been well-studied to display networks and graphs [24].
+Network Visualization has been well-studied to display networks and graphs [26].
 Due to the unique characteristic of brain networks (e.g., high density), existing visualization designs are often inadequate for brain networks (e.g., Figure 1(a-b)).
 Moreover, the task of visual comparison on brain networks is largely unexplored.
 The work in [3] might be one of the sparse literature on this subject.
 They studied the effectiveness of two visual representations on weighted graph comparison.
 This work is more a design study and they do not consider data mining objectives.